m-labs/artiq/doc/manual/rtio.rst

 * Whether a particular sequence of timestamps causes a sequence error or not is fully deterministic (starting from a known RTIO state, e.g. after a reset).
 Adding a constant offset to the sequence will not affect the result.

 .. note::
   To change the number of SED lanes, it is necessary to recompile the gateware and reflash your core device.
-Use the ``sed_lanes`` field in your system description file to set the value, then follow the instructions in :doc:`developing`.
+Use the ``sed_lanes`` field in your system description file to set the value, then follow the instructions in :doc:`building_developing`.
 Alternatively, if you have an active firmware subscription with M-Labs, contact helpdesk@ for edited binaries.

 .. _collisions-busy-errors: